OmidSayedian/OmidSayedian/README.md

 - 👋 Hi, I’m @OmidSayedian
-- 👀 I’m interested in Computer Science
+- 👀 I’m an Electrical Engineer, interested in Product Validation, Automated Test and Artificial Inteligence.
-- 🌱 I’m currently learning AI
+- 🌱 I enjoy learning new things.

 <!---
 OmidSayedian/OmidSayedian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.